Five Quick Facts About Travelling In Serbia

 Getting Around Serbia

 Bus: The quickest easiest way to get around Serbia is by bus.
-Bus’ travel all over Serbia, just ask directions to your closest bus station and off you go.
+Bus’ travel all over the country, just ask directions to your closest bus station and off you go.

 The main train routes are;